Sabina Khatun

-Sabina Khatun (সাবিনা খাতুন; born 25 October 1993) is a Bangladeshi international footballer who plays as a forward for FAM Women's Football Championship club Maldives Army FC and Bangladesh women's national football team.
-Currently, she is the captain of Bashundhara Kings Women and Bangladesh women's national football team.
-She holds the record of most international goals for Bangladesh (31), male or female.
-She is also the all-time top goalscorer (male or female) in Bangladeshi club football, with 314 goals.
+Sabina Khatun (সাবিনা খাতুন; born 25 October 1993) is a Bangladeshi professional footballer who plays as a forward.
+She is a member of the Bangladesh national football team, and the former captain.

+She holds the record of most international goals for Bangladesh, male or female.
+She is also the all-time top goalscorer in Bangladeshi club football, with over 300 goals.
+She has also played for the Bangladesh women's national futsal team.

 Early years

-Khatun was born on 25 October 1993 in Satkhira.
+Khatun was born at Satkhira in Khulna Division.
 She is the fourth child of Md.
 Syed Ghazi and Mumtaz Begum.
 Khatun's relationship with football started back in 2007 when she was in class eight.
 She was introduced to football by the Satkhira district football coach Akbar.
 She was called up to the Bangladesh women's national football team after finding success at the school, inter-school and inter-district levels.

 International career

-In 2009, Khatun received her first call-up to the Bangladesh national team, which she has captained since 2015.
+In 2009, Khatun received her first call-up to the Bangladesh national team, which she captained from 2015 to 2024.